bigfix/developer.bigfix.com/site/pages/rest-api/index.md

   <dd>The information needed for setting up and doing user authentication.</dd>

   <dt>[Hints about BigFix REST API requests](./restapi_request_new.html)</dt>
   <dd>An overview about how to issue BigFix REST API requests.
-If you are new to the BigFix REST API, read this part and then run the [Quick Tutorial](./gettingstarted.html).</dd>
+If you are new to BigFix REST API, read this part and then run the [Quick Tutorial](./gettingstarted.html).</dd>

   <dt>[Quick Tutorial](../gettingstarted.html)</dt>
   <dd>A tutorial to get started with the methods and resources made available by the BigFix REST API.</dd>